 Pingi Moisture Absorbers are bags filled with silica gel pellets, similar to the small paper bags you may find in a new handbag.
 They absorb the moisture from the surrounding air.
 Once they are saturated, they can be recharged in a microwave and are ready for use again.

 I used to buy these absorbers based on calcium chloride, a mineral salt.
 However, the results were anything but convincing.
 When calcium chloride absorbs moisture, it dissolves.
-The solution is collected in the bottom of the container and then chucked out.
+The solution is collected at the bottom of the container and then chucked out.
 They need constant refilling, which over time gets quite costly.
 The biggest problem though is the liquid which accumulates in the bottom of the container.
 The whole container can easily be knocked over and the liquid spills all over the place.
 This happened to me more than once, and our inquisitive cat also managed it.
-(Fortunately he had better sense than to lick the spill, which should not be ingested.)
-Clearly this would be really messy on a bookshelf and instead of solving a problem, it just creates new problems.
+(Fortunately, he had better sense than to lick the spill, which should not be ingested.)
+Clearly, this would be really messy on a bookshelf and instead of solving a problem, it just creates new problems.

 I discovered Pingi Moisture Absorbers three years ago at a trade fair in Frankfurt.
 When I saw them, my immediate reaction was “I need these!”.
 To cut a long story short, we started importing them into Australia and distributing them here online.
 As you can imagine, I use Pingis all over the house.
 The initial expense might be somewhat higher than with calcium chloride absorbers.
 However, as they do not need refilling and can be recycled again and again, they are over time a much more cost-effective option.
 And above all, they won’t leak and can be placed virtually anywhere – even in a bookcase.
-Pingis can be placed behind the books, so you won’t see them.
+Pingis can be placed behind the books so you won’t see them.
 Behind the scenes, they will absorb the moisture in the surrounding air and thus keep the humidity in the immediate environment of the books at a low level.

 The musty smell of old books can be avoided.